regiregi22/RaspiNail/raspibolt_50_electrs.md

 ### General

-On your regular computer, configure the BitBoxApp to use your RaspiNail:
+On your regular computer, configure the BitBoxApp to use your RaspiNail node:

 * In the sidebar, select `Settings` > `Connect your own full node`
 * In the field "Enter the endpoint" enter the hostname or ip address and the port, e.g. `RaspiNail.local:50002`